In this issue

 Catherine Jackson interviews Natalie Bailey, our incoming Chair

 Catherine Jackson discovers some of the ways Black people are creating therapeutic spaces

 Windrush: the aftershock

 Amelia Gentleman speaks to families affected by the Windrush scandal.

 Kemi Omijeh finds rich material in the assumptions of clients and colleagues.

-As much space as we can imagine (free article)
+As much space as we can imagine (open article)